 In support of these efforts, the Statewide CASE team is also working to secure funds to provide fair compensation to those who engage with the Statewide CASE Team.
 While the 2025 code cycle will end, the Statewide CASE Team's EEEJ efforts will continue, as this is not an effort that can be "completed" in a single or even multiple code cycles.
-In future code cycles, the Statewide CASE Team is committed to furthering relationships with CBOs and inviting feedback on proposed code changes with a goal of engagement
+In future code cycles, the Statewide CASE Team is committed to furthering relationships with CBOs and inviting feedback on proposed code changes with a goal of engagement with these organizations representing DIPs throughout the code cycle.
+Strategies for future code cycles are being considered, including:

-5 The CEC defines energy equity as "the quality of being fair or just in the availability and distribution of energy programs" (CEC 2018).
-American Council for an Energy-Efficient Economy (ACEEE) defines energy equity as that which "aims to ensure that disadvantaged communities have equal access to clean energy and are not disproportionately affected by pollution.
+- Creating an advisory board of trusted CBOs that may provide consistent feedback on code change proposals throughout the development process - Establishing a robust compensation structure that enables participation from CBOs and DIPs in the Statewide CASE Team's code development process - Holding equity-focused stakeholder meetings to solicit feedback on code change proposals that seem more likely to have strong potential impacts energy equity as that which "aims to ensure that disadvantaged communities have equal access to clean energy and are not disproportionately affected by pollution.
 It requires the fair and just distribution of benefits in the energy system through intentional design of systems, technology, procedures, and policies" (ACEEE n.d.).
 Title 7, Planning and Land Use, of the California Government Code defines environmental justice as "the fair treatment and meaningful involvement of people of all races, cultures, incomes, and national origins, with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies" (State of California n.d.).